-Lathapipat, D. (2016), Exploiting the geography of distributions: An extension of the Unconditional Quantile Regression to a Provincial Panel, Manuscript in preparation.
+Lathapipat, D. and C. Poggi (2016a).
+Exploiting the geography of distributions: An extension of the Unconditional Quantile Regression, Manuscript in preparation.

-Lathapipat, D. and C. Poggi (forthcoming), New Evidence on the Effects of the 300

-Baht Minimum Wage Policy on Employment and Hourly Wage Distribution in Thailand, PIER Discussion Papers, Puey Ungphakorm Institute for Economic Research.
+Lathapipat, D. and C. Poggi (2016b).
+New Evidence on the Effects of the 300 Baht Minimum Wage Policy on Employment and Hourly Wage Distribution in Thailand, PIER Discussion Papers, Puey Ungphakorm Institute for Economic Research.